nerc-project/nerc-docs/docs/openshift/logging-in/web-console-overview.md

 # Web Console Overview

-The NERC's OpenShift Container Platform web console a web-based user interface which can be browsed from [https://console.apps.shift.nerc.mghpcc.org](https://console.apps.shift.nerc.mghpcc.org). for performing common management tasks such as building and deploying applications.
+The NERC's OpenShift Container Platform (OCP) has a web-based console that can be used to perform common management tasks such as building and deploying applications.

+ You can find it at [https://console.apps.shift.nerc.mghpcc.org](https://console.apps.shift.nerc.mghpcc.org).

-It provides tools to manage your application code and data, access to it.
+The web console provides tools to access and manage your application code and data.

 Below is a sample screenshot of the web interface with labels describing different sections of the NERC's OpenShift Web Console: